-Extended Statute of Limitations for FEHA Complaints Re-Introduced (AB 9)
+Extended Statute of Limitations for FEHA Complaints Re-introduced (AB 9)

 Government Code section 12960 presently requires employees to file an administrative charge with the DFEH within one year from the date an unlawful employment practice occurs.
-This bill would extend this deadline from one year to three years, but retain a one-year limitations period for filing Unruh Act-related claims against businesses.
+This bill would extend this deadline from one year to three years, but retain a one year limitations period for filing Unruh Act-related claims against businesses.
 It would also make conforming changes to the provision allowing employees an additional period up to 90 days if they first obtain knowledge of the facts of the alleged unlawful practice after the limitations period had expired.
-This extended limitations period would not revive already lapsed claims, and would define "filing a complaint" as filing an intake form with the DFEH, with the operative date of a subsequently-filed verified complaint relating back to the filing of the intake form.
+This extended limitations period would not revive already lapsed claims, and would define "filing a complaint" as filing an intake form with the DFEH.